Nespresso Vs Espresso | (How These Machines differs?)

 Does Nespresso make espresso shots or coffee?

-Nespresso Vertuo line Models offer both Espresso shots and coffee drinks while the original line models are only limited to only Espresso and lungo shots.
+Nespresso Vertuo line Models offer both Espresso shots and regular 8 oz serving of coffee while the original line models are only limited to only Espresso and lungo shots.